javadnoorb/iranmap/README.md

 # iranmap
-This is a project to upload statistical information unto Iran map and its cities
+This is a project to upload statistical information onto Iran map and its cities

 The color coding on the map represents population of provinces.